carbon-language/carbon-lang/docs/design/generics/details.md

     impl and `Z(i16)` for `i8` using the second.
 In this case, `(i8 as Z(i16)).Cond == Y`.

-There is no reason to to prefer one of these outcomes over the other.
+There is no reason to prefer one of these outcomes over the other.

 **Example:** Further, cycles can create contradictions in the type system: